PointCloudYC/ResPointNet2/README.md

 ## Evaluation

-To evaluate my model on ImageNet, run this command or check the `train-psnet.sh`
+To evaluate the model on PSNet5, run this command or check the `train-psnet.sh`

 ```eval
 time python -m torch.distributed.launch --master_port 123456 \